Best High-Yield Savings Accounts 2022

 Our mission at investor.com is simple: provide thorough and unbiased reviews of financial services products and providers.

-For investor.com's best saving accounts review, published in August 2021, we collected a total of 532 data points over seven months to score and rank high-yield savings accounts.
+For investor.com's best saving accounts review, published originally in August 2021 and updated in May of 2022, we collected a total of 532 data points over seven months to score and rank high-yield savings accounts.
 We assessed 19 banks across 70 variables spanning five core categories, including APY (annual percentage yield), monthly fees, user experience, account features and banking services.

 All 19 institutions passed our initial screening criteria of having FDIC (for banks) or NCUA (for credit unions) insurance, online accessibility, and an interest rate above the 0.06% national average for savings accounts.
 To test quality and usability, we opened, funded and used each bank’s high-yield savings account for a minimum of three statement cycles.
 We performed basic account functions (deposits, withdrawals, transfers) on both the desktop and app versions (where applicable), scoured all fine print and disclosures, and had some lengthy phone calls with bank service reps.